 WHO TO CONTACT:

-§ Administrative Assistant ext.
-20 -- Processing of Preliminary Applications and Preferences.
+§ Marcia McNeil ext.
+20 - Administrative Assistant -- Processing of Preliminary Applications and Preferences.
 Waiting List questions.

-§ Tammy Wolford ext.
-27 -- Section 8 Housing Coordinator for tenants Pre-lease up enrollments and briefings, Incoming Voucher Portability
+§ Jennifer Smith ext.
+24 -- Section 8 Housing Coordinator for tenants Pre-lease up Enrollments and Briefings, Incoming Voucher Portability

 § Julie Baldner ext.
-22 -- Housing Quality Standards Inspections.
+22 – Section 8 Housing Inspector.

 § Rochelle Meister ext.
-23 – Section 8 Housing Coordinator for tenants with last name beginning A - K, Family Self Sufficiency Coordinator, Home Ownership Programs
+23 – Section 8 Housing Coordinator for tenants with last name beginning with A - K, Family Self Sufficiency Coordinator, Home Ownership Programs